PlumLabs/plock-app/README.md

 ## Deploy

-Deploy the app yourself using tools like Kamal or any other deployment service.
+Deploy the app yourself using tools like ONCE, Kamal or any other deployment service.